-The young man, we’ll call him Michael, started training and quickly showed his enthusiasm for it, practising the basic techniques and pattern conscientiously as he worked towards his first grading.
-I was stopped by the same parent one night after training about 6 months later.
+The young man, we’ll call him Michael, started training at Pacific International Taekwondo and quickly showed his enthusiasm for it, practising the basic techniques and pattern conscientiously as he worked towards his first grading.
+About six months later, I was stopped by his Dad one night after training.
 “What have you done with my son?” he questioned, “It’s like he’s a different kid.”
 He went on to explain the improvements at home; Michael was spending less time on the computer with fewer arguments about homework.
 For the first time, he achieved grades higher than a C in his school report, with many of his teachers amazed by the improvement.
 What was most astonishing, was that Michael himself described the change, “I can’t quite explain it, but school work, maths especially, just seems easier.
 It’s like a fog has lifted and I can do things I couldn’t do before.”

 The turn-around in Michael had indeed been remarkable, but not unusual.
-I’ve seen it happen countless time in the young people I have been privileged to work with.
-Students and parents frequently credit taekwondo for improving mental focus as well as physical strength.
-In the classroom this translates to young people who are more engaged in their learning, better organised and equipped to set achievable goals that they can now implement with disciplined focus.
-But what of Michael’s claim that taekwondo actually helped him with his ability to understand difficult concepts in subjects such as maths?
+I’ve seen it happen countless times in the young people I have been privileged to work with.
+Students and parents frequently credit Taekwondo for improving mental focus as well as physical strength.
+In the classroom this translates to young people who are more engaged in their learning and better equipped to set achievable goals that they can now implement with disciplined focus.
+But what of Michael’s claim that Taekwondo training actually helped him with his ability to understand difficult concepts in subjects such as maths?
 I’m not surprised with this either.
 The practice of martial arts, with its set patterns and repeated exercises, has recognised benefits for the brain.
 Many experts actually refer to this as ‘gym for the brain’.
 Taekwondo encourages students to use parts of the brain that previously may have been latent or underutilised.
 This means that the brain functions more efficiently and explains a general improvement in problem solving, organisation and critical thinking.